forlooptanzania/ride-my-way/README.md

 ## What If I Have Questions?

 Questions are free to be asked.
+Do not forget to take a peek at our [FAQs][faq] Guide.

-We ask that you participate in the following ongoing discussions:
+To ensure that we are consistent and effective, we ask that you participate in the following ongoing discussions:

 1. [Create UI Templates][1].
 1. [Implementing UI using React][2].